WJWstat/StackOverflowNLP/README.md

 - pyemd v0.4.4 (https://github.com/wmayner/pyemd)

 > Please note that these Python packages may depend on other Python packages, so it is advised to simply use the `pip` command described in **Setup** above.

+****

+***Disclaimer:*** This repo is no longer maintained and was submitted as part of the coursework assignment for CZ 4045 Natural Language Processing at NTU in AY 17/18 Semester 1.